bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 }
 ```

-Entities are usually spawned using [Commands](../intro/the-next-three-letters#commands), which will be covered in the next section.
+Entities are usually spawned using [Commands](../control-flow/commands), which queue up complex work to be done later.

 ## The S: Systems

 Systems interact with and update the data in the ECS.
-By default, each system is run each frame, in a loop (specifically, in a [Schedule](../../the-game-loop/schedules)).
+By default, each system is run each frame, in a loop (specifically, in a [Schedule](../the-game-loop/schedules)).
 In Bevy, systems are "just Rust functions".
 These can fetch data from the ECS, make updates, call external APIs, and anything else that a function can do.